boochtek/cheatsheets/capybara.md

 attach_file 'File Field', '/path/to/file.ext'     # The file field can be found via its name, id or label text. select 'Option', :from => 'Select Box'            # The select box can be found via its name, id or label text.
 Specifying :from is optional -- default searches all select boxes. unselect 'Option', :from => 'Select Box'          # The select box can be found via its name, id or label text.
 Specifying :from is optional -- default searches all select boxes.

+save_screenshot 'filename.jpg'                    # Save JPEG of current page.
+save_and_open_page                                # Save JPEG of current page and open in default browser.
 ```

 Scoping